Floe-Project/Floe/docs/src/usage/presets.md

 ![Preset Browser GUI](../images/preset-browser.png)

 Floe features a browser for conveniently navigating and loading presets from your preset folders.
-This browser has two panels.
-The panel on the left is used to select the folder to browse.
-The panel on the right is used to load presets from within the selected folder and its subfolders.
-You can use the arrow keys on your keyboard to move to different presets on the right panel.

-You can also search for folders or files by typing into the search bar on this panel.
-Your search term is compared against each filepath of every preset in the currently shown folder.
+Filter presets using the left-hand panel, and select presets from the right-hand panel.
+You can also search for presets using the search bar at the top.

 ## Preset folders